seiszhang/ucerf3-etas-results/2019_09_02-ComCatM7p1_ci38457511_ShakeMapSurfaces_ScaleFactor1p0/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/12/21 15:00:51 UTC, 24 weeks after the simulation start time.
+Last updated at 2019/12/29 07:40:13 UTC, 176.2 days after the simulation start time.

-Total matching ComCat events found: 2176
+Total matching ComCat events found: 2183

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*